-Strength of Recommendation/Level of Evidence: Strong recommendation, low-quality evidence Two medications used commonly in prevention of thromboembolic events are aspirin and warfarin.
-They may be used singly or in combination to prevent thromboembolic events, but the efficacy of combination therapy has not been established [117; 118; 119; 120].
-Warfarin in comparison to aspirin leads to a 39% relative risk reduction in stroke [121].
-Rather than adding aspirin, the AHA/ACC/HRS Task Force recommends increasing the intensity of the anticoagulant to a maximum target INR of 2.0-3.0 [23].
+Strength of Recommendation/Level of Evidence: IA (Strong recommendation based on high-quality evidence)

+Two medications used commonly in prevention of thromboembolic events are aspirin and warfarin.
+They may be used singly or in combination to prevent thromboembolic events, but the efficacy of combination therapy has not been established [119; 120; 121; 122].
+Warfarin in comparison to aspirin leads to a 39% relative risk reduction in stroke [123].
+Rather than adding aspirin, the AHA/ACC/HRS Task Force recommends increasing the intensity of the anticoagulant to a maximum target INR of 2.0-3.0 [28].
 Aspirin acts by decreasing platelet aggregation.
-Because it offers only modest protection against stroke for patients with atrial fibrillation, its use is recommended for low-risk patients [42].
+Because it offers only modest protection against stroke for patients with atrial fibrillation, its use may be considered for low-risk patients [28; 49].
 As noted, low-risk patients include those who are younger than 65 years of age and have no underlying cardiac disease.
 It may also be recommended for use in patients, particularly elderly persons, who cannot safely take warfarin.
-The usual adult dose of aspirin is 81-325 mg oral per day [42].
+The usual adult dose of aspirin is 81-325 mg oral per day [49].